Geology of Queensland: Precambrian

 The Precambrian basement in Queensland is west of the Tasman Line.
 It includes elements such as the Mount Isa Orogen and the Georgetown Inlier.
 The Mount Isa Orogen started with sediments, volcanics and intrusive rocks, and was deformed and metamorphosed during the Barramundi Orogeny 1870 Mya.
 Sedimentary layers formed on top, firstly felsic volcanic rocks from 1870 to 1850 Mya.
 Shallow water sediments formed from 1790 to 1705 Mya.
 Fine grained sediments and carbonate rocks formed from 1675 to 1590.
 Then this was folded in the Isan Orogeny 1620 to 1520 Mya, overlapping with sedimentation.
 At 1620 Mya the compressive force was north-south, but this changed to east-west at 1520 Mya The Kalkadoon Botholith and Ewn intruded the central Kalkadoon-Ewen Province between 180 and 1850 Mya.
 The Sybella Batholith intruded the Western Fold Belt around 1670 Mya.
-Other batholiths are the Wonga, Williams, Naraku ranging from 1750 to 1490 Mya.
+Other batholiths are the Wonga, Williams, and Naraku ranging from 1750 to 1490 Mya.

 The Murphy Province crosses over into the Northern Territory, consisting of the Murphy Metamorphics, the Nicholson Granite and Cliffdale Volcanics.
 It is from 1820 to 1730 Mya.
 North of the Murphy Province is the McArthur Basin, also crossing the Northern Territory border.
 It consists of the Tawallah Group of sediments and volcanics from 1725 Mya and the McArthur Group tuff at 1740 Mya.
 The South Nicholson Basin is a basin straddling the Queensland-Northern Territory border, south of the above provinces.